Global Information Security Policy

 • audit of IT infrastructure and information security management systems by third parties (auditors, external contractors based on industry best practices and standards such as VDA-TISAX, ISO 27001, NIST);

-Pirelli defined a multi-year plan to comply with VDA-TISAX certification: in 2024 Pirelli covered with TISAX certification AL2 HQ, central Data center and 7 sites, rowing the percentage of the assets covered by the certification from 6% to a subset of whole Pirelli group assets (Plant, systems) covering the 70% of Pirelli group IT infrastructure and information security management system.
+Pirelli defined a multi-year plan to comply with VDA-TISAX certification: in 2025 Pirelli covered with TISAX certification its headquarter, central Data center and 9 sites, growing the percentage of the assets covered by the certification from 6% to a subset of whole Pirelli group assets (installations, systems) that covers the 76% of Pirelli group IT infrastructure and information security management system.